Dr Rory Loughnane is Reader in Early Modern Studies and Co-Director of the Centre for Medieval and Early Modern Studies.

-Dr Loughnane is an Associate Editor of The New Oxford Shakespeare (Oxford University Press, 2016-17), editing ten plays and co-editing another for the new edition.
-Plays he has edited include 2 Henry VI, Edward III, The Merchant of Venice, Twelfth Night, Henry V, All’s Well that Ends Well, Pericles, Cymbeline, The Tempest, and The Two Noble Kinsmen.
-For the Authorship Companion to the edition, he co-authored with Gary Taylor a book-length study about ‘The Canon and Chronology of Shakespeare’s works’ and, in a series of attribution studies, first identified Thomas Middleton as adapter of All’s Well that Ends Well.
-He is currently editing The Spanish Tragedy and Troilus and Cressida (Q1) and co-editing Othello (Q1) for the Alternative Versions volume, forthcoming with Oxford University Press in 2021.
-In 2017 he was awarded the Faculty of Humanities Prize for Starting Research for his contribution to The New Oxford Shakespeare edition.
+Dr Loughnane is an Associate Editor of The New Oxford Shakespeare, editing ten plays and co-editing another for the edition.
+Plays he has edited, in both original and modern spelling, include 2 Henry VI, Edward III, The Merchant of Venice, Twelfth Night, Henry V, All’s Well that Ends Well, Pericles, Prince of Tyre, Cymbeline, The Tempest, and The Two Noble Kinsmen.
+For the Authorship Companion to the edition, he co-authored with Gary Taylor a book-length study about ‘The Canon and Chronology of Shakespeare’s works’ and, in a series of attribution studies, he first identified Thomas Middleton as adapter of All’s Well that Ends Well.

-He has published extensively across several fields in early modern studies, including six essay collections and the landmark critical anthology The Memory Arts in Renaissance England (Cambridge University Press, 2016).
-His essay collections include Late Shakespeare, 1608-1613 (Cambridge University Press, 2013; re-issued 2015), Celtic Shakespeare: The Bard and the Borderers (Ashgate, 2013; re-issued 2017), Staged Transgression in Shakespeare’s England (Palgrave Macmillan, 2013) and Staged Normality in Shakespeare’s England (Palgrave Macmillan, 2019).
-He publishes regularly in academic journals such as The Review of English Studies, The Yearbook of English Studies, Critical Survey, and Shakespeare Studies and has contributed to major studies such as A Feminist Companion to Shakespeare (2016), The Oxford Handbook of Shakespeare and Tragedy (2016), and The Routledge Handbook of Shakespeare and Memory (2017).
+He has published extensively in early modern studies, including seven essay collections and the landmark critical anthology The Memory Arts in Renaissance England (Cambridge University Press, 2016).
+His essay collections include Late Shakespeare, 1608-1613 (Cambridge University Press, 2013; re-issued 2015), Celtic Shakespeare: The Bard and the Borderers (Ashgate, 2013; re-issued 2017), Staged Transgression in Shakespeare’s England (Palgrave Macmillan, 2013), Staged Normality in Shakespeare’s England (Palgrave Macmillan, 2019), and Early Shakespeare, 1588-1594 (Cambridge University Press, 2020).
+He publishes regularly in journals such as The Review of English Studies, The Yearbook of English Studies, Critical Survey, and Shakespeare Studies, and has contributed to major studies such as A Feminist Companion to Shakespeare (2016), The Oxford Handbook of Shakespeare and Tragedy (2016), and The Routledge Handbook of Shakespeare and Memory (2017).

 Dr Loughnane’s research interests fall, broadly, into four areas: